-Chapter 2 Installation 2-3 SYSTEM MEMORY INSTALLATION
+2-3 SYSTEM MEMORY INSTALLATION

-6241 Mainboard provides four 168-pin DIMM sockets for system memory expansion from 8MB to 512MB SDRAM, 1GB registered SDRAM or 1GB EDO DRAM.
+The mainboard provides four 168-pin DIMM sockets for system memory expansion from 8MB to 512MB SDRAM, 1GB registered SDRAM or 1GB EDO DRAM.
 (EDO DRAM is available for 66MHz processors only.)
-These four DIMMs are arranged to four banks, please refer to page A.
+These four DIMMs are arranged to four banks.
+Please refer to page A Component Location Diagram.